 If a participant has a reactive or positive HIV test, product will be held.
-Sites should email the o84HIV@hptn.org alias in cases of reactive or "indeterminate" results regardless of the site interpretation (false positive, discordant, discrepant) or with questions about the HIV test algorithm.
-When emailing this group, make sure to attach the template for documenting of all HIV results for the participant.
+Sites should email the o84HIV@hptn.org and o84CMC@hptn.org alias lists in cases of reactive or "indeterminate" results regardless of the site interpretation (false positive, discordant, discrepant) or with questions about the HIV test algorithm.
+When emailing these groups, make sure to attach the template for documenting of all HIV results for the participant.